 - 5.1 We have developed a structured procedure in line with Pan-Sussex Child Protection and Safeguarding Procedures and Keeping Children Safe in Education: 2022, which will be followed by all members of the academy community in cases where there are welfare or safeguarding concerns.
-This is detailed in Appendix A of this policy. - In line with the procedures, Children's Social Care will be contacted as soon as there is a significant 5.2 concern, or where level 3 support is required. - 5.3 Where a crime may have been committed the police will be involved as necessary (using the NPCC-When to call the police guidance to inform this decision. - 5.4 Where the police speak with children formally at academy then the requirement, outlined in PACE Code C 2019, for children to have an Appropriate Adult will be adhered to. - 5.5 The names of the DSLs will be clearly advertised in the academy, with a statement explaining the academy's role in referring and monitoring welfare and safeguarding concerns.
-Photographs of the DSL team are displayed in the academy reception, classrooms, offices and staffroom.
-DSL information is also on Churchwood Primary Academy website.
-Pupils understand how to raise concerns through Worry Monsters / Worry Boxes, PSHEe lessons, posters in all classrooms and whole-school and class assemblies.
+This is detailed in Appendix A of this policy. - 5.2 In line with the procedures, Children's Social Care will be contacted as soon as there is a significant concern, or where level 3 support is required. - 5.3 Where a crime may have been committed the police will be involved as necessary (using the NPCC-When to call the police guidance to inform this decision.